ClarkDinh/CHUSP/README.md

 # CPHUSP
-- This repository maintains the source code for the CPHUSP algorithm
 - This paper proposes an algorithm named CPHUSP for mining closed frequent high utility sequential patterns
 - The code is implemented in C#.
 If you use this code, please cite to the following paper with Bib: